Samas22/ontologika/CONTRIBUTING.md

 ## First Things  First

-# How it Works and must keep working for the sake of evolution and better versions
+# How it Works and must keep working for experienced evolution and better versions